Gertrude Lawrence: Later stage career

 The show was very ambitious and stretched the star's talents for singing, dancing and acting.
 Her performance prompted Richard Watts of the New York Herald Tribune to call her "the greatest feminine performer in the American theatre," and Brooks Atkinson described her as "a goddess" in his review in The New York Times.
 She remained with the show throughout its Broadway run and its subsequent national tour over the next three years.

 Decades later, Ira Gershwin told American songwriting historian Sheila Davis about a contribution Lawrence made to honing the lyrics of the song "My Ship" in Lady in the Dark.
-"During a Lady in the Dark rehearsal," Davis wrote, "Gertrude Lawrence suddenly stopped singing midline and called out to Gershwin, who was monitoring from the orchestra, 'Why does she say 'I could wait four years' – why not five or six?'
+"During a Lady in the Dark rehearsal," Davis wrote, "Gertrude Lawrence suddenly stopped singing midline and called out to Gershwin, who was monitoring from the orchestra, 'Why does she say "I could wait four years" – why not five or six?'
 Of course, the line was 'I could wait for years.'
 The painstaking lyricist immediately substituted the to clarify the aural ambiguity."

 In 1945, Lawrence starred as Eliza Doolittle opposite Raymond Massey as Henry Higgins in a revival of Pygmalion by George Bernard Shaw, who initially resisted the idea of Lawrence playing the role.
 Following the Broadway run, she toured the United States (including a stint in Washington, D.C.) and Canada in the play until May 1947.

 Autobiography

 In 1945, Lawrence published the autobiography A Star Danced.
 Her long-term friend Noël Coward later suggested it was a romanticised and less than wholly factual account of her life.
-The author embarked on a cross-country tour of the United States to publicise her book, the first person ever to engage in such a promotion.
+The author embarked on a cross-country tour of the United States to publicise her book, the first person to engage in such a promotion.